 The award-winning Hovingham Village Market is held on the first Saturday of every month (10.30am–1.30pm).
 No market in January, extra Christmas market in December (5 and 19 December 2020).

 Malton Monthly Food Market is held on the second Saturday of the month (9am-3pm) from March until December.

 Run by the social enterprise Food First, find Saltburn Farmers’ Market outside Sainsbury’s, Milton Street on the second Saturday of the month from February until December (no market in August) (9am–3pm).

 Award-winning market with 36 stallholders selling organic vegetables, meat, British charcuterie, chocolates, plants and more, on the first Saturday monthly (8.30am–2.30pm) in the Market Square, Stokesley.

 Food & drink festivals

 Check out our full schedule of food & beer festivals here.

-Fish & Ships (18–19 May 2019) – new to Whitby this year, celebrating everything that’s special about our Coast’s magnificent maritime culture with plenty for foodies, from cooking demonstrations with celebrity chefs Jean-Christophe Novelli and Brian Turner in the festival kitchen, to fish filleting and crab dressing demonstrations by local fishermen, BBQs/local ales plus A Seafood Trail – with special menus and offers.
+Fish & Ships (16–17 May 2020) – Celebrating everything that’s special about our coast’s magnificent maritime culture with plenty for foodies, from cooking demonstrations with celebrity chefs in the festival kitchen and shipyard tours to fish filleting and crab dressing demonstrations by local fishermen, live music, children’s activities and much more.

-Cropton Brewery Beer Festival (November tbc) – celebrating its 25th birthday in 2019. and described as legendary by CAMRA, expect live music, loads of homemade food and more than 80 real ales, lagers and traditional ciders.
+Cropton Brewery Beer Festival (November 2020) – celebrating its 26th birthday in 2020. and described as legendary by CAMRA, expect live music, loads of homemade food and more than 80 real ales, lagers and traditional ciders.